Periodic words, common subsequences and frogs: Introduction

 \paragraph{Periodic words.} A word $W$ is \emph{$k$-periodic} if $W_{i+k}=W_i$ holds for all values of $i$, for which both sides are defined (that is for $i=0,1,\dotsc,\len W-k-1$).
 For a word $W$ of length $k$, write $W^{(n)}$ for the $k$-periodic word of length $n$ which is obtained by repeating $W$ the appropriate number of times (which might be fractional if $k$ does not divide~$n$).
 For example, if $W=aba$, then $W^{(8)}=abaabaab$.
 Additionally, write $W^{(\infty)}$ to denote the $k$-periodic word obtained by repeating $W$ ad infinitum.

-In attempt to solve the problems enumerated above, in this paper we tackle a simpler random variable $\LCS(R,W^{(n)})$ where $W$ is a fixed word.
-We give answers to the analogues of all three problems.
+In attempt to better understand the problems enumerated above, in this paper we tackle a simpler random variable $\LCS(R,W^{(n)})$ where $W$ is a fixed word.
+This random variable was previously studied by Matzinger--Lember--Durringer \cite{matzinger_variance}.
+We give answers to the analogues of all three problems that we stated above.
 These answers are summarized in the following theorem; more precise results are below in \Cref{thm:frog}.
 For a visualization of the following theorem, see \Cref{fig:gamma}.

 \begin{theorem} Let $\rho$ be a positive real number.
 Fix $W\in \bet^k$ and let $R\sim \bet^n$ be an $n$-letter random word.
 Then